-Good news!
-Simple changes in your skin care regimen will help you control your dry flaky skin or facial seborrheic dermatitis (aka, facial dandruff).
+Facial seborrheic dermatitis control has some good news!
+Simple changes in your skin care regimen will help you control your dry flaky skin on your face from facial seborrheic dermatitis (aka, facial dandruff).

-Finally, when this chronic dry flaky skin starts to act up, in spite of your best efforts, you need tools to treat it fast before it really gets going and makes an embarrassing mess out of your face.
+Know that seborrhea is not curable.
+Even once clear, it can return.
+When this chronic dry flaky skin starts to act up in spite of your best efforts, you need tools to treat it fast before it really gets going and makes an embarrassing mess out of your face.

 Here's what I tell my patients:

-Washing with medicated soap is the best skin care trick to control seborrheic dermatitis.
+Washing with medicated soap is the best skin care trick to control dry flaky skin from seborrheic dermatitis.

 Pyrithione zinc is my favorite medicated ingredient for facial seborrhea because it: